clementvidon/philosophers/README.md

 ##  Tester

-The tester will run specified test 5 times:
+The tester will run specified tests 5 times:
 1. with helgrind
 2. with valgrind
 3. with sanitizer=address